 If you have a drop handlebar set-up with Shimano Claris 2 x 8 and mechanical disc brakes and wanted to upgrade to a Tiagra 2 x 10 hydraulic groupset, it would cost a considerable amount of money.

 Drop handlebar shifting and braking systems are notoriously expensive.
 For example a pair of Shimano Tiagra 4720 2 x 10 Hydraulic shifters (with brake calipers) will set you back around £500-£600.
 The flat bar Tiagra 2 x 10 shifters cost around £80-£100 plus Shimano MT200 / UR300 flat-mount hydraulic brakes come in at roughly £80 for a set.
 This equates to a saving of £320-£400, which is a considerable sum of money for some people.

 Then you need to factor in the cost of the derailleur, chain and cassette – this is a relatively small cost when compared with the price of the shifters.

 Another thing to consider is accidental damage.
 We all try to avoid coming off, but if it does happen and an STi shifter gets damaged beyond repair, it’s going to be more costly to replace.
 Due to their positioning, STI shifters are more exposed to potential damage as well.

 How to convert from drop to flat handlebar

-So you’ve decided that drop handlebars aren’t for you but you like your bike and don’t really want to part with it.
-The good news is it’s fairly straightforward to convert your bike from drop to flat handlebars, but there’s a few considerations before you commit.
+So you’ve decided that drop handlebars aren’t for you but you like your bike and don’t want to part with it.
+The good news is it’s fairly straightforward to convert your bike from drop to flat handlebars, but there are a few considerations before you commit.